 You’ll receive 24/7 U.S.-based customer service, a free FICO Credit Scorecard, spending summary reports and in-depth credit monitoring that even scours the dark web for your Social Security number.
-Credit monitoring services like this normally require a third-party subscription, but the Discover card automatically provides it free of cost.
+Credit monitoring services like this normally require a third-party subscription, but the Discover card automatically provides it at no charge.

 The Discover it Student Cash Back card has the potential to be a low-cost alternative to other credit-building options for students, such as credit-builder loans and starter credit cards.
 There are no annual fees or foreign transaction fees, which can come in handy while studying abroad.
 Plus, your first late payment fee is waived (up to $40 thereafter) and you won’t be charged a penalty APR.
 This gives you a safety net while you’re learning the credit card ropes.

 You’ll also get a fantastic chance to water down any interest you might accumulate in the case of an emergency, thanks to the card’s six-month 0 percent intro purchase APR.
 There’s also a reduced 10.99 percent intro APR for balance transfers for the first six months.
 Even after this, the ongoing 12.99 percent to 21.99 percent variable APR could be well below the current average interest rate.
 That’s a blessing considering starter cards are notorious for their high interest rates.

 How the Discover it Student Cash Back compares to other student cards